giantswarm/devctl/docs/pr-approve-merge-renovate.md

 - PRs with pending checks are automatically polled every 5 seconds for up to 5 minutes
 - PRs with failed checks are skipped and reported as "Failed checks"
 - PRs with merge conflicts are skipped with error message
-- **Auto-merge behavior**:
+- **Auto-merge and Merge Queue behavior**:
   - PRs with auto-merge enabled and failing checks: Show "Failed checks"
-  - PRs with auto-merge enabled and passing checks: Approve and wait up to 1 minute for auto-merge
+  - PRs with auto-merge enabled and passing checks: Approve, check once after 5s, then show "Queued to merge"
+  - PRs in merge queue: Show "Queued to merge" after approval
   - PRs without auto-merge: Approve and merge directly using repository's default merge method
+  - The command trusts auto-merge/merge queue to handle the actual merging
 - **Normal mode**: New PRs are discovered every 10 seconds; command exits when all PRs are processed
 - **Watch mode (`--watch`)**:
   - New PRs are discovered every minute